sadighian/crypto-rl/README.md

 # Deep Reinforcement Learning Toolkit for Cryptocurrencies

-*NOTE: Project refactored as on December 2019.
+*NOTE: Project refactored as of December 2019.
 See changelog at the bottom.*

 **Table of contents:**